Real Estate & Insurance

 Key legal and transactional concerns for both parties:

-• Sellers who fail to disclose known termite damage face legal liability — even in states without mandatory inspection laws
+• Sellers who conceal known termite damage face litigation long after closing, even in states without mandatory inspection laws

-• Buyers should always request a termite inspection as a contract contingency, giving them an option to negotiate or walk away based on findings
+• Buyers should always request a termite inspection as a contract contingency — this gives them leverage and an option to walk away based on findings

-• VA loans in 39 states mandate termite inspection and repair before closing — this step is non-negotiable regardless of the seller‘s preferences
+VA loans in 39 U.S. states mandate termite inspection and repair before closing — this step is non-negot

 Dr. Sarah Mitchell